USEPA/workshops/lessons/time_series.md

 * Overall $\hat{\tau}$ is the weighted average of the seasonal estimates
 * Overall $\hat{\beta_1}$ is the median of all two-point slope estimates within each season

-Use the seasonal Kendall test if you expect *normal* seasonal variation as a confounding effect
+Use the seasonal Kendall test if you expect **normal** seasonal variation as a confounding effect, this assumes **no heterogeneity** between seasons

 Seasonal Kendall tests
 ========================================================

+Let's see if there's a change from 2002 to 2014:

 ```r